EcjTn/EcjTn/README.md

 # Hi, I'm Ecj 👋

 I'm a learning backend developer from the Philippines🇵🇭.
-I enjoy learning new technologies, solving problems, and building projects to improve my skills.
+I enjoy learning new technologies and building projects to improve my skills.

 ---